 - The staff which served the patron in question attended this training

-- The establishment didn’t directly or indirectly incentivize the over-service of obviously intoxicated patrons.
+- The establishment didn't directly or indirectly incent the over-service of obviously intoxicated patrons.

-Safe Harbor holds a special place in our attorneys’ hearts and we’ll tell you why.
-Basically, if a bar can meet the three criteria for the Safe Harbor Defense, it doesn’t matter that one of their employees served an obviously intoxicated person, they cannot be held liable.
-This may sound like a pretty intimidating defense, since the rest of the case can be perfect, but this defense could theoretically still shield a bar from liability.
-This defense even scares away a lot of other lawyers who think dram shop cases are unwinnable.
+Safe Harbor holds a special place in our attorneys' hearts and we'll tell you why.
+Basically, if a bar can meet the three criteria for establishing the Safe Harbor Defense, they cannot be held liable, even if we prove that one of their employees served an obviously intoxicated person.
+This may sound like a pretty intimidating defense, since, even if the rest of the case is perfect, this defense could theoretically still shield a bar from liability.

-Our attorneys love this defense because the burden to show that the establishment encouraged improper service is on the victim’s attorney to prove.
+Unlike many others who aren't as familiar with dram shop cases, our attorneys love this defense, because the burden to show that the establishment encouraged improper service is on the victim's attorney to prove.
 How do you prove that an alcohol establishment encouraged their staff to break the law?
-The easiest way is to look up every time they’ve been fined by the Texas Alcoholic Beverage Commission, track down witnesses who have seen the bar unlawfully serve, check police reports for fights that have broken out at the bar, and check the company’s employee files for write-ups for improper service.
+The easiest way is to look up every time they've been fined by the Texas Alcoholic Beverage Commission, track down witnesses who have seen the bar unlawfully serve, check police reports for fights that have broken out at the bar, and check the company's employee files for write-ups for improper service.

-The funny thing is that in most cases none of that dirty laundry is normally admissible in a dram shop case.
+The funny thing is that none of that dirty laundry is normally admissible in a dram shop case.
 Judges tend to want to limit the scope of the lawsuit to the events that occurred on the evening of the accident.
 All of that other stuff is irrelevant.
 However, when a bar pleads Safe Harbor, that information becomes relevant.
 Not only does it get admitted into evidence to disprove the Safe Harbor Defense, but it can then be used at trial.
-In effect, the bar blows up their own case in the hope that they can avoid liability altogether.
+In effect, the bars usually end up blowing up their own case while trying to avoid liability altogether.

 In over 25 years of litigating Texas dram shop cases, Grossman Law Offices has never had a bar successfully assert Safe Harbor.
-That’s a 0% success rate for alcohol establishments.
-Since the bars never win with this defense and damage their case at the same time, our lawyers and our clients really like this defense.
+That's a 0% success rate for alcohol establishments.
+Since the bars never win with this defense and almost always end up helping our case at the same time, our lawyers and our clients really like this defense.

 New and Independent Cause